EdgeOne CLI

 Edge Functions debug service has a limit on the number of times it can start up, so try to avoid frequently exiting and starting the dev service (hot updates in the dev service will not increase the startup count).

-For environments where executing
+In environments where executing

 5. Associate Project

-edgeone pages link
+edgeone makers link

 Note:

-For environments where executing
+In environments where executing

 6. Submit Deployment